 He is a community advocate with a special focus on Asian American business advocacy.
 He serves on the OCA-Chicago Board as vice president of programming.
 He recently completed two successful years as the OCA-Chicago chapter president.
 Under his leadership, he created the OCA-Scholarship Fund, OCA-Chicago Mentoring for Asian American Professionals, and the Asian American Business Expo.
 He also coordinates the Asian American Executive Network—a nationwide advocacy group for Asian American professionals and entrepreneurs.

-In addition to a master’s and a bachelor’s degrees in computer science from IIT, he also completed two Executive Education programs at Stanford University.
+In addition to a master’s degree and a bachelor’s degree in computer science from Illinois Tech, he also completed two executive education programs at Stanford University.

 Steve Nargang (ME ’96) Vice President • Gage Consulting Engineers

-Vasudevan “Raj” Rajaram (LAW ’91) Senior Geotechnical Consultant • GZA GeoEnvironmental, Inc.
+Vasudevan “Raj” Rajaram (LAW ’91) Senior Project Manager • CCJM Engineers

 Stephanie Salem (BA '11)Financial Analyst • Target Corporation